arthur469/WavenDB-Spell-Scraper/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNUv3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact